 Embrace Circular Design

-Beyond the cut corners caused by irresponsible growth, unconscious design practices have, in large part, been responsible for the waste and pollution problems of the fast-fashion world.
-It’s likely that we’ve all experienced buying a brand-new product that arrives with a defect or doesn’t even last a few weeks before being worn out or breaking simply through normal use.
+In addition to irresponsible growth, unconscious design practices have, in large part, been responsible for the waste and pollution problems of the fast-fashion world.
+It’s likely that we’ve all experienced buying a brand-new product that arrives with a defect or is worn out or broken with just a few uses.

 Where does that now-unusable product usually go?
 Let’s remember that the average American throws away around 81 pounds of clothing per year and that three out of five fast fashion items end up in a landfill.